EntelectChallenge/2019-Worms/README.md

     On Linux:
         Open the terminal in the starter pack's root directory and run the "make run" command.

 You should now see some text whizz by in the console/terminal.
 If this is not the case, your match didn't run as it should.
-If the error message isn't clear, you can ask for help on our forum [https://forum.entelect.co.za].
+If the error message isn't clear, you can ask for help on [our forum](https://forum.entelect.co.za).

 ### Step 2
 Now let's change things up a little bit.
 The previous match we ran, was between the Reference bot and the Java starter bot.
 Let's change the match to be between the Reference bot and a starter bot of your choice.
 To change this we need to edit the "game-runner-config.json" file.